robweber/ha-betabrite-sign/README.md

 #### REST Request

 The REST Request variable will perform an HTTP request and pull in the response to display.
 This is most useful for REST APIs that return JSON formatted results, but can be used for any type of HTTP request.
 This is a polling variable that will be updated on a schedule.
 The default schedule is every 5 minutes but can be adjusted using [cron syntax](https://en.wikipedia.org/wiki/Cron).
 Additionally Jinja templates can be used to evaluate the passed in data.
 This is accessed via the `{{ value }}` variable in the template.
-JSON strings are parsed automatically and can be accessed with ```{{value['key']}}``` or ```{{value.key}}```.
+JSON strings are parsed automatically and can be accessed with `{{value['key']}}` or `{{value.key}}`.

-During configuratijon the `update_template` key is also available.
+During configuration the `update_template` key is also available.
 Using this allows you to define a True/False statement to determine if the data in the payload should actually trigger an update to the sign.
-The current ```value```  is available just like in the text template.
+The current `value`  is available just like in the text template.

 ```
 variables: